atgreen/cl-llog/src/audit/README.md

-# llog/audit: Tamper-Evident Audit Trails
+# LLOG/Audit: Tamper-Evident Audit Trails

 **Status:** 🚧 **Under Development** - Basic skeleton in place

-This is an optional extension to the llog logging framework that provides **tamper-evident** (not tamper-proof) audit trails using cryptographic hash chaining.
+This is an optional extension to the LLOG logging framework that provides **tamper-evident** (not tamper-proof) audit trails using cryptographic hash chaining.

 ## What is Tamper-Evident?